+Heads of Departments (HODs)

-IDP Steering Committee The IDP Steering Committee comprises of a technical working team of dedicated officials who support the Municipal Manager /Strategic Manager to ensure a smooth planning process.
+• The IDP Steering Committee is responsible for the following:

+The IDP Steering Committee comprises of a technical working team of dedicated officials who support the Municipal Manager /Strategic Manager to ensure a smooth planning process.
 The Municipal Manager is responsible for the process but often delegates functions to the officials that form part of the Steering Committee.
-Chairperson: Municipal Manager Secretariat: The secretariat for this function is provided by the IDP Members: Heads of Departments (HODs) The IDP Steering Committee is responsible for the following: The IDP Steering Committee is responsible for the following: The IDP Steering Committee comprises of a technical working team of dedicated officials who support the Municipal Manager /Strategic Manager to ensure a smooth planning process.
-The Municipal Manager is responsible for the process but often delegates functions to the officials that form part of the Steering Committee.
 Chairperson: Municipal Manager Secretariat: The secretariat for this function is provided by the IDP Members: Heads of Departments (HODs) IDP Steering Committee The IDP Steering Committee is responsible for the following: Commission research studies; Consider and comment on: Inputs from subcommittee(s), cluster teams; Inputs from provincial sector departments and support providers.
 Process, summarize and draft outputs; Make recommendations to the Representative Forum; Prepare, facilitate and minute meetings Prepare and submit reports to the IDP Representative Forum IDP Representative Forum The IDP Representative Forum comprises of WDM and its local municipalities, representatives from sector departments, parastatal bodies, NGOs, business people, traditional leaders, and other interested organized bodies.
 Chairperson: The Executive Mayor or a nominee Secretariat The secretariat for this function is provided by the IDP Unit Membership: Invitations are submitted to the same members as the previous year, including the representatives of the consultative fora.
-District IDP Management Monitor, evaluate progress & provide feedback.
-Committee(MC) Provide technical guidance to IDP process at district level.
-AND Ensure and maintain Alignment.
+District IDP Management Committee(MC) AND Monitor, evaluate progress &amp; provide feedback.
+Provide technical guidance to IDP process at district level.
+Ensure and maintain Alignment.

 Standardise the planning process.

 Recommends corrective measures.

-Social, Institutional Ensure both vertical and horizontal alignment &Transformation and Integrated planning and implementation co-ordination
+Social, Institutional Ensure both vertical and horizontal alignment

+&Transformation and Integrated planning and implementation co-ordination

 Infrastructure & LED

 Clusters, Climate change

 Committee

 Government Departments Provide data and information.

 Budget guidelines.

 Alignment of budgets with the IDP